apache/spark/docs/sql-migration-guide.md

 ### Others

-  - In Spark 3.0, the deprecated methods `SQLContext.createExternalTable` and `SparkSession.createExternalTable` have been removed in favor of its replacement, `createTable`.

-  - In Spark 3.0, the deprecated `HiveContext` class has been removed.
-Use `SparkSession.builder.enableHiveSupport()` instead.

   - In Spark version 2.4, when a spark session is created via `cloneSession()`, the newly created spark session inherits its configuration from its parent `SparkContext` even though the same configuration may exist with a different value in its parent spark session.
 Since Spark 3.0, the configurations of a parent `SparkSession` have a higher precedence over the parent `SparkContext`.
 The old behavior can be restored by setting `spark.sql.legacy.sessionInitWithConfigDefaults` to `true`.

   - Since Spark 3.0, if `hive.default.fileformat` is not found in `Spark SQL configuration` then it will fallback to hive-site.xml present in the `Hadoop configuration` of `SparkContext`.